nathanhwyoung/pig_dice/README.md

 # PIG DICE

-##### A web page that identifies if a word, phrase, number, or other sequence of characters is a palindrome.
+##### Pig Dice, now in your browser!
 (9/9/15)

 #### By Nathan Young

 ## Description

-If the player rolls a 1, they score nothing and it becomes the next player's turn.
+* If the player rolls a 1, they score nothing and it becomes the next player's turn.
-If the player rolls any other number, it is added to their turn total and the player's turn continues.
+* If the player rolls any other number, it is added to their turn total and the player's turn continues.
-If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
+* If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
-The first player to score 100 or more points wins.
+* The first player to score 100 or more points wins.

 ## Specs